7aimez/static-html/public/README.md

 ## Public Directory

-Put all the file which you want to be published in here.
+Put all the files which you want to be published in here.